These are commonly

 of a longitudinal muscle.
 The blood flow system is driven by body movements and

 Nemerteans can have from two to 250

 pigment-cup eyes.
 The one below has two eyes, and on the right six eyes.

 There are two Classes; the Anopla with a

 simple proboscis; and the Enopla with a more complicated proboscis armed

-with stylets (see Prostoma rubrum above right, which in some can deliver toxic secretions), and Tetrasemma sp. a mud-dwelling species on the right.
+with stylets (see Prostoma rubrum above right, which in some can deliver toxic secretions), and Tetrasemma sp. a mud-dwelling species below right.